-Scanning Hospital Medical Records
+Scanning of Medical Records

-Medical Directors can get a lot of information from data mining medical records.
+- Data Analytics - Medical Directors can get a lot of information from data mining medical records.
 If records are properly coded to ICD 10, Medical Directors can get a glimpse of the largest numbers of cases, and make the appropriate investments in equipment.